collier/google-music-amplify/README.md

 ## Attribution
 Icons made by <a href="http://www.freepik.com" title="Freepik">Freepik</a> from <a href="http://www.flaticon.com" title="Flaticon">www.flaticon.com</a> is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>

+You can find the icon I used [here](http://www.flaticon.com/free-icon/sound-bars-pulse_65129).